-The following tables set forth information with respect to the stock options granted to the Named Executive Officers under our stock option plans, the options exercised by such Named Executive Officers during the fiscal year ended December 31, 2000 and the options held by the Named Executive Officers at December 31, 2000.
+The following tables set forth information with respect to the stock options granted to the Named Executive Officers under the Company's stock option plans, the options exercised by such Named Executive Officers during the fiscal year ended December 31, 2001 and the options held by the Named Executive Officers at December 31, 2001.

 The Option Grants Table sets forth hypothetical gains or "option spreads" for the options at the end of their respective ten-year terms, as calculated in accordance with the rules of the Securities and Exchange Commission.
-Each gain is based on an arbitrarily assumed annualized rate of compound appreciation of the market price of 5% or 10% from the date the option was granted to the end of the option term and does not represent our projection of future stock price performance.
-Actual gains, if any, on option exercises are dependent on the future performance of our common stock and overall market conditions.
+Each gain is based on an arbitrarily assumed annualized rate of compound appreciation of the market price of 5% or 10% from the date the option was granted to the end of the option term and does not represent the Company's projection of future stock price performance.
+Actual gains, if any, on option exercises are dependent on the future performance of the Company's common stock and overall market conditions.